Paratransit Service Description

 C. Overall Customer Satisfaction

-Every year, Green Bay Metro surveys a segment of ADA Paratransit riders.
-Riders are asked to rate their satisfaction with on-time performance, dispatcher courtesy, driver courtesy, driver sensitivity, vehicle cleanliness, and overall ride quality.
+On occasion, Green Bay Metro may conduct a survey of all or a segment of ADA Paratransit riders.
+Riders may be asked to rate their satisfaction with on-time performance, dispatcher courtesy, driver courtesy, driver sensitivity, vehicle cleanliness, and overall ride quality.
 The survey also allows riders to write in comments and provides valuable information about customer satisfaction over time.
 The results are reviewed with the provider to identify areas of improvement and areas of success.

 D. System Capacity